confluentinc/learn-kafka-courses/kafka-streams/README.md

 This is the code repo containing the full solutions to the exercises for the Kafka Streams course.
-To get started you'll need to sign up for a CCloud account.
+To get started you'll need to sign up for a Confluent Cloud account.
 Follow the steps below to get everything ready to go.

 It's recommended that you do these exercises while following along with the [Kafka Streams 101 course](https://developer.confluent.io/learn-kafka/kafka-streams/get-started/).
 The link for each module of the course related to the exercise description will be provided.